ONLYOFFICE/office-js-api/Word/ApiTextPr/Methods/SetStyle.md

 # SetStyle

-The text style base method.
-This method is not used by itself, as it only forms the basis for the [ApiRun#SetStyle](../../ApiRun/Methods/SetStyle.md) method which sets the selected or created style to the text.
+The text style base method.💡 This method is not used by itself, as it only forms the basis for the {@link ApiRun#SetStyle} method which setsthe selected or created style to the text.

 ## Syntax